I INTRODUCTION TO CLASS ACTIONS IN THE UNITED STATES

 Rule 23(c)(1)(A) of the Federal Rules of Civil Procedure requires that '[a]t an early practicable time after a person sues or is sued as a class representative, the court must determine by order whether to certify the action as a class action'.
 This occurs following a motion for class certification filed by the named or lead plaintiff, which typically is opposed by the defendant.

-In order to meet the requirements of Rule 23 – and thus demonstrate to a court that class certification is warranted – a plaintiff must satisfy all of the requirements of Rule 23(a) and one of the requirements of Rule 23(b).
+To meet the requirements of Rule 23 – and thus demonstrate to a court that class certification is warranted – a plaintiff must satisfy all of the requirements of Rule 23(a) and one of the requirements of Rule 23(b).
 Those rules are discussed below.

 Fed.
 R. Civ.
 P. 23(a)